datocms/old-website/src/docs/ui-extensions/creating-a-new-extension.md

 ### Assigning an extension to a field

-Once an extension has been successfully installed, they can be assigned to one (or many) fields in one of your models.
+Once an extension has been successfully installed, it can be assigned to one (or many) fields in one of your models.
 To do that:

 1. Navigate to a Model and select a field;
 1. Navigate to the *Settings > Presentation* tab of the field;